 - Naltrexone: Naltrexone is a synthetic opioid antagonist, meaning it blocks opioid receptors in the brain.
-This drug works to prevent opioid abuse by blocking the euphoric effects.
+This drug works to prevent opioid abuse by blocking the euphoric effects of opioid use.

 Understand that detoxification alone is rarely enough to prevent relapse.
 The most successful treatments combine medication and behavioral therapy to ensure that you succeed in your recovery.
-During therapy, you’ll discuss and uncover the reasons for your addiction and be taught methods to reduce the risk of starting the abuse again.
+During therapy, you’ll discuss and uncover the reasons behind your addiction and be taught methods to reduce the risk of resuming drug use.
 You’ll also be encouraged to build up a supportive network outside the center.

 Finally, you’ll go through the recovery stage, but you won’t be on your own.
-Your family can help you through this difficult stage, or you can use the support networks you’ve built up while recovering from drug abuse.
+Your family can help you through this difficult stage, or you can use the support networks you’ve built up while recovering.
 These networks help to prevent you from relapsing.

 What’s better for opiate addiction recovery: a hospital or an addiction treatment center?
-Despite the incredible medical care that a hospital can provide, opiate users who were treated at a formal treatment center had significantly lower rates of death, according to a 2017 study.
-Identifying addiction and receiving treatment that not only addresses the medical needs, but also the psychological long-term needs of those addicted to opiates, is an important aspect of recovery.
+Despite the incredible medical care that a hospital can provide, opiate users who were treated at formal treatment centers had significantly lower rates of death, according to a 2017 study.
+Identifying addiction and receiving treatment that not only addresses the medical needs, but also the long-term psychological needs of those addicted to opiates, is an important aspect of recovery.

 Source: U.S. National Library of Medicine.
 (2017).
 Opioid Abusers at Higher Death Risk When Addiction Specialists Not Part of Care.
 Medline Plus.

 Because opiates cause sedative and euphoric effects, they can be addictive to users, even when taken as prescribed.
-Many users end up taking higher doses than those prescribed and continually increasing the doses as their bodies become tolerant to the effects they produce.
+Many users end up taking higher doses than prescribed and continually increasing their doses as their bodies become tolerant to the effects they produce.

-Once the opiate is withdrawn, withdrawal symptoms kick in, with very unpleasant flu-like symptoms, such as:
+Once opiate use has ceased, withdrawal symptoms kick in.
+Opiate withdrawal involves very unpleasant flu-like symptoms, such as:

 - Runny nose.

-The main symptom of opiate abuse and addiction is that you keep taking the drug no matter what, even despite consequences to your health, your family, or your work obligations.
+The main symptom of opiate abuse and addiction is that you keep taking the drug no matter what, even despite negative consequences impacting your health, your family, or your work obligations.

-While it may be sensible to take the drug after surgery, if it’s several months after the surgery and you keep on refilling your prescription, you may need to talk to someone about a possible problem with your use.
+While it may be sensible to take a drug after surgery, if it’s several months after the surgery and you keep on refilling your prescription, you may need to talk to someone about a possible problem with your opioid use.